delving/schemaleon/docs/schemas.md

 * **vocabularyFixed**

-	This (currently unimplemented) property indicates that the user will not be allowed to create new entries on-the-fly for this vocabulary.
+	This property indicates that the user will not be allowed to create new entries on-the-fly for this vocabulary, when set to *true*.

 * **instance**